 E. coli BW25113 was transformed with pBAD-mcbABCDEFG plasmid and night culture was inoculated with one isolated colony.
 1 liter of 2YT media was inoculated with 1/100 volume of the overnight culture.
 When the culture reached OD600=0.6-0.8, mcb operon expression was induced by addition of arabinose up to 1 mM.
 Cultivation was continued for 18-20 hours on 37°C with shaking on 180 rpm.
 Cells were pelleted by centrifugation, then resuspended in 40 ml of 100 mM acetic acid/1 mM EDTA and boiled for 15 min.
 The clarified supernatant was applied onto 1g C18 HyperSep cartridge (Thermo Scientific) pre-equilibrated with 0.1% trifluoroacetic acid (TFA).
 The cartridge was extensively washed with 0.1% TFA followed by 10% acetonitrile (ACN) in 0.1% TFA.
 The microcin B17-containing fraction was eluted in 30 ml 30% ACN in 0.1% TFA and vacuum dried (GeneVac).
 The resulting precipitate was dissolved in dimethyl sulfoxide (DMSO) and applied onto Phenomenex Luna C18 high-performance liquid chromatography (HPLC) column (pre-equilibrated with 0.1% TFA) in 10% DMSO/0.1% TFA.
-Elution was eluted between 12-16 min, individual peaks were collected.
+Elution was performed with linear gradient of ACN (from 0% to 50% ACN in 30 min) in 0.1% TFA.
+Microcin B17 was eluted between 12-16 min, individual peaks were collected.
 Fractions obtained were merged and dried in vacuo.
-Lyophilized powder was dissolved in DMSO and stored at -20°C. Concentration of the microcin B17 was determined spectroscopically as described previously [197].
+Lyophilized powder was dissolved in DMSO and stored at -20°C. Concentration of the microcin B17 was determined spectroscopically as described previously [204].